 Working in collaboration with film education organisations such as Into Film, in schools and in cinemas, we aim to enhance film literacy and inspire critical thinking.
 We create and share thought-provoking teaching resources to deepen learning and stimulate discussion.

-For more information about how to arrange a screening for your school, please contact our Education Programme Co-ordinator.
+For more information about how to arrange a screening for your school, please contact our Education and Outreach Programme Manager.